 - Mutual respect and tolerance of those of different faiths and beliefs

-Honley CE (VC) Junior, Infant and Nursery School’s motto reinforces our mission to promote the British Values through the whole range of its formal and informal curricular and extra-curricular activities.
+Honley CE (VC) Junior, Infant and Nursery School’s Christian Vision reinforces our mission to promote the British Values through the whole range of its formal and informal curricular and extra-curricular activities.
 We believe that learning about the world, others and ourselves can never be finished - there is always more to know, understand and do and in this spirit we can live useful and happy lives together.
 The Teachers’ Standards expect teachers to uphold public trust in the profession and maintain high standards of ethics and behaviour, within and outside school and therefore be effective role models.

 The following DfE guidance list describes the understanding and knowledge expected of pupils as a result of our school promoting fundamental British values: